My cat has a lengthy history of bringing me "gifts."

 mechanical design for a panel driven by some sort of linear motion actuator

-Rack and pinion struck me as requiring more precision than one should attempt
+Rack and pinion struck me as requiring more precision than one should strive for

 Directly coupling a (gear reduced) motor to a screw is trivial, so I went

-It's dangerous because a panel driven by a lead-screw,
+with the dangerous option, dangerous because a door driven by a lead-screw,

 even with a small-ish 12V motor, can exert enough force on an obstacle to